Why Stone is a ‘must-have’ item for your Kitchen renovation

 Nicole explains ‘The kitchen splashback has two different – but complementary – roles in your kitchen.
 First, it is designed to protect against splashes while cooking and handling various cooking instruments, and second, it has an important decorative aspect.’

 With a plethora of materials, colours, and patterns available in the market, the task of selecting the right splashback can become overwhelming for homeowners.
 Your options include the perennial DIY favourite of tiling and glass splashbacks what can make a statement too.
 However, it is just so hard to go past the class of a stone.

 Why Choose Stone for your kitchen renovation?

 We asked Nicole what makes stone so special.
 Why are stone benchtops and splashbacks so popular in Australian kitchen renovations?

 Stone is a durable and beautiful material that will stand the test of time.
 Now, given that the role of a splashback is to protect against various foods, heat, and other elements, stone is the perfect material.
-As a bonus it provides a great barrier against humidity and prolongs the life of the wall underneath.
+As a bonus, it provides a great barrier against humidity and prolongs the life of the wall underneath.

-While stone is a common material for countertops, floors, and most of the bathroom’s elements, it may be considered a surprising choice your kitchen splashback.
-Stone has an undeniable natural beauty and uniqueness to it, that once you see it used as a stylish interior design feature, you will simply have to have it.
+While stone is a common material for countertops, floors, and most of the bathroom’s elements, it may be considered a surprising choice for your kitchen splashback.
+Stone has an undeniable natural beauty and uniqueness to it, and once you see it used as a stylish interior design feature, you will simply have to have it.

 With a wide range of natural stone materials available you are spoilt for choice with selections ranging from marble to onyx, granite, limestone, and more.
 This provides you with to choose from a wide array of patterns and colour combinations.